-AXIS Q7401 supports several PTZ devices.
+AXIS Q7406 supports several PTZ devices.
 Please see www.axis.com for a complete list of supported devices, and to obtain the correct driver.
 Follow the instructions below to install a PTZ device:

 - 1. Using an appropriate cable, connect the device to your selected port (RS-422 or RS-485).
-These ports are available via the D-Sub connector and the I/O terminal connector, respectively.
-See page 41 for more information. - 2.
-In the setup tools, go to Setup > System Options > Ports & Devices > COM Port > Port mode and then select port RS-485 2 wire, RS-485 4 wire, or RS-422 2/4 wire.
+These ports are available via the I/O terminal connector.
+See pages 60 and 62 for more information. - 2.
+In the setup tools, go to Setup > System Options > Ports & Devices is RS-485 is selected for configuration.